How to Start a Blog That Makes Money Using WordPress (Step by Step)

 If you go to your live website, I'm sure you noticed that it looks pretty bland.
-And that's okay…you are just getting started with your blog!
+And that's okay, this isn't the blog theme you're going to go with.
+You're just getting started, after all!

-However, lucky for you, WordPress makes it very easy to change the design and look of your website.
-You can select from hundreds of WordPress “Themes” (i.e. designs).
+However, lucky for you, choosing WordPress for your blog platform makes it very easy to change the design and look of your website.
+You can select from many thousands of WordPress “Themes.”

-In addition, you can also see hundreds of other free wordpress themes by clicking on “WordPress.org Themes” as shown in the image below.
+In addition, you can also see hundreds of other free WordPress themes by clicking on “WordPress.org Themes” as shown in the image below in the WordPress dashboard.

 If you think you are ready to look at some more advanced options right away, you can see what Thrive Themes has to offer right here.